Alireza Firouzja: 2025

 Firouzja started 2025 at the first leg of the Freestyle Chess Grand Slam Tour in Weissenhaus, Germany.
 He would finish in first place in the group stage before falling in the quarter-finals to local player Vincent Keymer, who would go on to win the tournament.
 He would then compete in the 2025 Chessable Masters tournament, part of the Champions Chess Tour, having been directly invited to the knockout stage.
 After being sent to the lower bracket by Hikaru Nakamura, Firouzja was eliminated from the tournament in 5th-6th place after losing to Jan-Krzysztof Duda in the lower bracket.

-On 1 March 2025, Firouzja signed with the Saudi Arabian esports organization Team Falcons, joining Nakamura.
-Falcons are rumored to have connections to the Saudi Arabian royal family.
+On 1 March 2025, Firouzja signed with the Saudi esports organization Team Falcons, joining Nakamura.
 In Superbet Rapid & Blitz Poland, he finished 5th scoring 19.5.

+In June, Firouzja defended his Chess.com Bullet Chess Championship, beating Oleksandr Bortnyk in the final.

-On August 1, 2025 Firouzja played against Magnus Carlsen in the 2025 Esports World Cup.
+On 1 August 2025 Firouzja played against Magnus Carlsen in the 2025 Esports World Cup.
 Firouzja won the first game of the second set, but was defeated in the three subsequent games losing the grand-finals to Carlsen by 0-2.

+Firouzja completed 6th in the overall standings of Grand Chess Tour 2025, 6th in Rapid & Blitz Poland, Tied 1-3 (2-3 after blitz tiebreaks) in Superbet Chess Classic Romania (+3-1=5), Tied 4-5 at Rapid & Blitz Croatia, and 9th at The Sinquefield Cup (+1-3=5), failing to qualify for the Finals.

-Firouzja competed in the 2025 FIDE Grand Swiss from September 2-15.
-Although Firouzja tied with Matthias Blübaum for 2nd place with 7.5/11, he narrowly lost to Matthias on rating tiebreaks.
+Firouzja competed in the 2025 FIDE Grand Swiss from 2–15 September.
+Although Firouzja tied with Matthias Blübaum for 2nd place with 7.5/11, he narrowly lost to Blübaum on rating tiebreaks.
 Firouzja ultimately placed 3rd overall, and missed out on qualification to the 2026 Candidates Tournament, granted to the top 2 finishers.